Ever find yourself asking children these questions:

 Creating an emotional language is a foundational step on the emotion guide journey, next we’ll be talking about how to get off the Here-We-Go-Again Cycle.

-We’ll be exploring creating an emotional language more in depth in the Emotion Guide Collective.
+We explore creating an emotional language more in depth in our community, the Growing Up Confident Collective.